 The Company's segments are based on the Company's method of internal reporting which classifies its operations by both geographic area and property type.
 Beginning on January 1, 2014, the properties that were historically part of the Princeton region are reflected as the suburban component of the New York region.
-The operations for the Princeton region, including the reclassification between Rental Operating Expenses and General and Administrative Expenses for the three months ended March 31, 2013 as detailed below, have been included in the New York region.
+The operations for the Princeton region, including the reclassification between Rental Operating Expenses and General and Administrative Expenses for the Princeton region in the New York region.
+The Operations for the Princeton region are reflected below, have been adjusted to reflect the Company's retrospective includer of the Princeton region in the New York region.
 The Company's segments by geographic area are Boston, New York, San Francisco and Washington, DC.
 Segments by property type include: Class A Office, Office/Technical, Residential and Hotel.

 Asset information by segment is not reported because the Company does not use this measure to assess performance.
 Therefore, depreciation and amortization expense is not allocated among segments.
-Interest and other income, development and management services income, general and administrative expenses, transaction costs, impairment loss, interest expense, depreciation and amortization expense, gains from investments in securities, income from unconsolidated joint ventures, discontinued operations and noncontrolling interests are not included in Net Operating Income as internal reporting addresses these items on a corporate level.
+Interest and other income, development and management services income, general and administrative expenses, transaction costs, impairment loss, interest expense, depreciation and amortization expense, gains from investments in securities, gains from early extinguishments of debt, income from unconsolidated joint ventures, gains on consolidation of joint ventures, discontinued operations and noncontrolling interests are not included in Net Operating Income as internal reporting addresses these items on a corporate level.

 Net Operating Income is not a measure of operating results or cash flows from operating activities as measured by accounting principles generally accepted in the United States of America, and it is not indicative of cash available to fund cash needs and should not be considered an alternative to cash flows as a measure of liquidity.
 All companies may not calculate Net Operating Income in the same manner.
 The Company considers Net Operating Income to be an appropriate supplemental measure to net income because it helps both investors and management to understand the core operations of the Company's properties.
+The Company's management also uses Net Operating Income to evaluate regional property level performance and to make decisions about resource allocations.
+Further, the Company believes Net Operating Income is useful to investors as a performance measure because, when compared across periods, Net Operating Income reflects the impact on operations from trends in occupancy rates, rental rates, operating costs and acquisition and development activity on an unleveraged basis, providing perspectives not immediately apparent from net income attributable to Boston Properties, Inc.

 In the third quarter of 2013, the Company modified the presentation of expenses to operate its San Francisco and Princeton regional offices to reflect the growing activity in its San Francisco region and to have a consistent presentation across the Company.
-For San Francisco these expenses, which totaled approximately \$1.5 million for the three months ended March 31, 2013, and for Princeton these expenses, which totaled approximately \$0.4 million for the three months ended March 31, 2013, were previously included in Rental Operating Expenses and are now included in General and Administrative Expenses.
+For San Francisco these expenses, which totaled approximately \$1.6 million and \$3.1 million for the three and six months ended June 30, 2013, respectively, and for Princeton these expenses, which totaled approximately \$0.5 million and \$0.9 million for the three and six months ended June 30, 2013, respectively, were previously included in Rental Operating Expenses and are now included in General and Administrative Expenses.